(For International, ESL, or I-20 students, please call for pricing.)

 Tuition does not include lunch.
 Students may bring their own lunch or purchase it from our on-campus lunch vendor, Ki’s Natural of Cardiff.

 Tuition also does not include transportation to or from school.
 Families are encouraged to carpool to conserve energy and resources.
 Parents have access to a message board to search for other families wishing to carpool.

 Financing an independent education is a major investment in your child’s future.
 At The Grauer School, we have a strong desire to serve all students and their families who can benefit from our program.
 Financial aid enriches the experience of every member of the Grauer community.
 The Grauer School offers financial aid based on a combination of financial need, academic scholarship, and demonstrated leadership.

+The financial aid application will be available starting November 2nd, 2015.
 When applying for financial aid, please be sure to complete all forms and meet all deadlines.